Cooking (Recipes)

 - Chop the tomatoes, zucchini, bell pepper, and sweet potatoes, then add them along with the puréed tomatoes.

-- Add the frozen green beans, garlic and bay leafs and bring to a boil.
+- Add the frozen green beans, garlic and bay leaves and bring to a boil.

 - Reduce to low heat and let it simmer for 1.5 - 2 hours (until the sweet potatoes are cooked through).